tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

-- add tcp relays to group connection.
+- add tcp relays to conference connection.

 #### Custom packet (0xf1)